-As it can be observed in Figure 13, a sudden and relevant increase of corrosion rate was recorded on all sensors as a consequence of the RH increase.
-The corrosion was calculated from the slope of the curves and, during the first two days, it resulted about 5 μm/y for the sensor with cuprite patina (S01), while for the sensor with the chloride and sulfate-based patina (S02) a much more dramatic increase in corrosion rate was observed up to a value of about 58 μm/y.
-The not pre-corroded sensor (S03) showed the lowest corrosion rate, that during the first two days was about 0.2 μm/y.
-It can also be observed that the corrosion rate tends to decrease with time (Figure 13), suggesting a gradual stabilization of the surface over time.
+As Figure 13 shows, a sudden and relevant increase in corrosion rate was recorded across all the sensors as a consequence of the RH increase.
+The corrosion was calculated from the slope of the curves and, during the first two days, it was found to be around 5 μm/y for the sensor with the cuprite patina (S01), while a far more dramatic increase was observed up to a value of around 58 μm/y for the sensor with the chloride and sulphate-based patina (S02).
+The non-pre-corroded sensor (S03) exhibited the lowest corrosion rate, which, during the first two days, was around 0.2 μm/y.
+It was also clear that the corrosion rate tended to decrease with time (Figure 13), which suggested a gradual stabilisation of the surface over time.

-The obtained results show that the sensors can track metal corrosion and that the acceleration of corrosion rate is highly influenced by the presence and composition of corrosion layers over the surface. conclusion
+The obtained results demonstrated that the sensors can track metal corrosion and that the acceleration of the corrosion rate is highly influenced by the presence and composition of the corrosion layers over the surface. conclusion

-In this paper, the metrological characterization of a measurement system designed for development of sensors for the monitoring of the environmental corrosivity towards copper-based artwork has been presented.
-Moreover, a sensor allowing to consider also the presence of corrosion layers over historic surfaces has been reported.
-The measuring system is characterized by flexibility, modularity and it permits to perform measurements on up to 40 sensors.
-On the base of preliminary tests, the system seems to be very promising.
-In particular, the measurement uncertainty and the efficiency of the temperature compensation process has been evaluated.
-An accuracy of 3 nm in the temperature range 23-39 °C has been evaluated.
-This permits to use the proposed corrosion sensors for heritage preservation.
-The proposed system has been used to evaluate the impact of in-situ electrochemical measurements on corrosion rate of copper-based artefacts providing relevant information.
-The proposed system can be considered a promising solution for the development and characterization of sensors for the monitoring of copper-based cultural heritage.
+In this paper, the metrological characterisation of a measurement system designed for the development of sensors for the monitoring of the environmental corrosivity affecting copper-based artworks was presented.
+Furthermore, a sensor that allows for consideration of the presence of corrosion layers on historic surfaces was reported.
+The measuring system is characterised by good flexibility and modularity, and allows for performing measurements on up to 40 sensors.
+According to the results of the preliminary tests, the system appears to be highly promising.
+Specifically, the measurement uncertainty and the efficiency of the temperature compensation process was evaluated, with an accuracy of 3 nm within a temperature range of 23 °C–39 °C demonstrated.
+This means that the proposed corrosion sensors could be used for heritage preservation.
+The proposed system was then used to evaluate the impact of in-situ electrochemical measurements on the corrosion rate of copper-based artefacts providing the relevant information.
+The proposed system can be regarded as a promising solution for the development and characterisation of sensors for the monitoring of copper-based cultural heritage artefacts.

 References